 During the winter months, activities such as cross-country skiing, daily guided snowmobile tours, snowshoeing and snowcoach tours allow visitors to experience and explore areas of the park that are not accessible via other methods or at other times of the year.
-With five major cross country skiing areas within its limits.
-Some of the trails will take you around geysers - when you ski around hot pools and steam vents you will know why this is one of the most popular trails to ski.
+With five major cross country ski areas, some of the trails will take you around geysers - when you ski around hot pools and steam vents you will know why this is one of the most popular trails to ski.
 No matter the trail you chose, you will not be lacking in either scenery or wildlife.
 Many of the villages and notable areas of the park—Canyon Village and the Mammoth and Old Faithful Areas—can be visited during the winter months, although most are accessible only via the over-the-snow methods.